codedevbrad/svelteJs_redis_heroku_git_workflow/README.md

 # to do

+- unit testing with github and actions before pushing to heroku.

+   - add unit testing and github workflow with git actions used before pushing updates

 - redis
    - accessing redis from other files. so exporting the redis variable?.
    - when setting data, how much data does this use on the server?.